 Get Your AI Translations

-Once setup is complete, PTC automatically translates your files.
-You can download a ZIP from the Resource files tab, or view and edit translations in the Translations tab.
+Once setup is complete, PTC translates your files automatically.
+You can download a ZIP from the Resource files tab at any time.
+If you’d like to review the output first, head to the Translations tab, where you can:

 Set Up a Continuous Localization Flow